 similar screenshots to the ones required in this

 orientation.
-On the Mac, since we'll be installing Anaconda,
+Since we'll be installing Anaconda, you might

-you might want to use Sypder, especially on the Mac, if you don't
+want to use Sypder, especially on the Mac, if you don't have a

 - Please submit a